 How to Prepare for New Google Metadata Policy Changes

-A few weeks ago, Google announced upcoming changes concerning “guidance to improve your app quality and discovery on Google Play” (Android Developers).
+In April 2021, Google announced upcoming changes concerning “guidance to improve your app quality and discovery on Google Play” (Android Developers).
 In summary, there will be new guidelines and policies on the Play Store in the second half of 2021.
 As such, this preannouncement gives advance notice to Android developers and relevant stakeholders.
 What can we expect?
 Let’s look to answer the “what”, “how” and “why” these changes are being made.

 The first part of the announcement relates to a policy change that will affect app metadata: